jeremyandrews/netgrasp/README.txt

   sudo ./setup.py install

-To configure netgrasp, save the configuration template to any of the following paths, as desired for your local configuration:
+To configure netgrasp, save the configuration template to any of the following paths, as preferred for your local configuration:
- - /usr/local/etc/netgrasp.cfg
+ * /etc/netgrasp.cfg
- - /etc/netgrasp.cfg
+ * /usr/local/etc/netgrasp.cfg
- - ~/.netgrasp.cfg
+ * ~/.netgrasp.cfg
- - ./netgrasp.cfg
+ * ./netgrasp.cfg

 For example:
   sudo netgrasp template > /usr/local/etc/netgrasp.cfg

-Then edit the configuration file for your environment.
+Then edit the configuration file to suit your environment.

 To start netgrasp: